-Registration for the 2017 Australian Urban Design Awards is now open, with entries closing on 4 August.
-The awards will be presented to winning entrants on 25 October in Brisbane.
+The 2017 Australian Urban Design Awards will be presented to winning entrants on 25 October in Brisbane.
+The shortlist, announced in August, can be seen here.

 The awards are developed from the Australia Award for Urban Design, which was created by former prime minister Paul Keating’s Urban Task Force in 1996.